 Adding Cache Providers

 In addition to the built-in providers, you may also add your own cache providers.
-To add a new cache provider to dotCMS, do the following:
+To add a new cache provider, do the following:

 - Add the custom cache provider implementation through a static plugin or an OSGI plugin.